15th hour of disbelief

 Everywhere I looked, all I saw was you but all you saw were the walls of a prison cell.

 That evening, I scrubbed everything, cleaned every corner to distract myself from the pain I was feeling.
 Screamed and did not care who heard.
 It shifted the pain, only temporarily.
 The tears came, and I shed enough to fill an arc or three.
-Regrets laced my loins, my muscles fatigued.
+Regrets laced my limbs, my muscles fatigued.
 Exhausted.
 The need for despair to run with the tears was all I wished for.

 There was no time for regrets; I had to show up and be strong for the people in my life.
 This was a new chapter we had not anticipated.